What is an Audio Waveform?

 Of course at this point you may be asking yourself “Why not just sample as frequently as possible?
 Why not just go to 50,000 Hz or 100,000 Hz?”
 The answer is negligence.
 We cannot hear the improvement past 44100 Hz.
 BUT THIS DOES NOT MEAN OTHER SAMPLE RATES ARE NOT USED.
 For example, when producing sound or music for film, the sample rate of the audio should match the video resolution rate – which is often over 90,000 Hz.

 One harmonic, one frequency.
 So perfectly simple that it cannot technically exist acoustically or electrically.
-On the whole, even the most pure sounding oscillators and self-resonating filters have a little bit of noise in their output.
+On the whole, even the purest sounding oscillators and self-resonating filters have a little bit of noise in their output.
 Y= Asinx describes it mathematically.

 Contains odd harmonics (odd whole number multiples of the fundamental).
 This means that if the fundamental frequency of a square wave is 200 Hz, it will also generate 600 Hz (3rd harmonic), 1000 Hz (5th harmonic), 1400 Hz (7th harmonic) and so on…..